w3c/wot-cg/Tutorials/whatiswot/11-Applications in Smart Homes and Smart Cities/11-video-information.md

 ## Description

-Over the course of the next two videos, we will introduce the W3C Web of Things by exploring its application domains and common architecture patterns.
-In this video, our focus will be Smart Homes and Smart Cities.
+In this video, we introduce the W3C Web of Things by exploring its application domains and common architecture patterns in the context of smart homes and smart cities.
-The corresponding web page of this video is at https://w3c.github.io/wot-cg/tutorials/whatiswot/docs/wot/application-domains .
+The corresponding web page of this video is at https://w3c.github.io/wot-cg/tutorials/whatiswot/docs/wot/application-domains/smart-home-and-cities .

 This video is created by the W3C Web of Things Community Group and is developed open source.
 You can provide feedback via the GitHub link below.